In this kid-friendly dessert, chocolate pudding is layered with chocolate cookie crumbs.

 - 1/2 teaspoon pure vanilla extract

-- 9 ounces chocolate cookies (see note above)
+- 9 ounces chocolate cookies (see note)

 - Mint sprigs for garnish